kubernetes-sigs/kind/site/content/docs/design/principles.md

 load or are not present in the node image kind will fall back to letting the "node"s container runtime attempt to pull them.

-Similarly we must at least support all officially supported Kubernetes releases, which may mean gracefully degrading functionality for older releases.
+Similarly, we must at least support all officially supported Kubernetes releases, which may mean gracefully degrading functionality for older releases.

 ## Target CRI Functionality